MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/Storage-Replica--Frequently-Asked-Questions.md

 You can use thin-provisioned storage as one way to speed up initial sync times.
 Storage Replica queries for and automatically uses thin-provisioned storage, including non-clustered Storage Spaces, Hyper-V dynamic disks, and SAN LUNs.

-You can also use seeded data volumes, by ensuring that the destination volume has some subset of data from the primary – via a restored backup, old snapshot, previous replication, copied files, etc. – then using the Seeded option in Failover Cluster Manager or `New-SRPartnership`.
+You can also use seeded data volumes, by ensuring that the destination volume has some subset of data from the primary ï¿½ via a restored backup, old snapshot, previous replication, copied files, etc. ï¿½ then using the Seeded option in Failover Cluster Manager or `New-SRPartnership`.

 ## <a name="FAQ13"></a> Can I delegate users to administer replication?